Electric shock kills 1, injures 4 in fountain at Florida shopping center

 TAMPA, Fla.
-(WFLA) — One person died and four others were hurt after they were electrocuted in a fountain at a Florida shopping center Sunday, officials said.
+(WFLA) — One person is dead and four others were injured after officials said they were electrocuted in a fountain at a Florida shopping center over the weekend.

-Palm Beach County Fire Rescue and the Jupiter Police Department were called to the Harbourside Place shopping center around 3:30 p.m. after a child was in distress in the fountains.
+Palm Beach County Fire Rescue and the Jupiter Police Department (JPD) were called to the Harbourside Place shopping center around 3:30 p.m. on Sunday after a child was in distress in the fountains.

 Officials said five people, including three children, were hurt and needed to be taken to hospitals.

-One of the adult victims died at the hospital.
-The other was released.
+One of the adult victims was released from the hospital.
+The other adult died at the hospital.

 The names of the victims have not been released.

-A spokesperson for the shopping center told NBC’s WPTV that the electrocution incident happened in the fountains where there are signs warning against climbing and swimming.
+A spokesperson for the shopping center told NBC’s WPTV that the electrocution incident happened in the fountains where there are signs stating no climbing and no swimming.